Kruithne/wow.export/README.md

 ## Installing
 To install wow.export, navigate to the ['Releases'](https://github.com/Kruithne/wow.export/releases) page and download the latest version.
 That's it!

-> **OSX/Linux**: For people not using Windows, we are currently not producing builds targeted for these platforms.
-You will need to make use of Wine to use wow.export for now or compile your own build.
+> ***OSX/Linux**: We are currently not producing builds targeted for non-Windows builds.
+If you wish to use wow.export on OSX or Linux, you will need to compile your own build from the source.

 ## Building (Developers Only)
 - 🔨 Building wow.export **requires** Node 12.12.0 or above.